robwolff3/borked.io/_posts/2019-02-13-docker-in-your-homelab.md

 * __Image__ - The underlying source for a container.
 Images from the community in [Docker Hub](https://hub.docker.com/) are referenced by `username/imagename` unless its an official Docker image.
 Specific versions or releases are denoted with a *tag* or trailing colon `:rc` or `:0.86.1`. ie `robwolff3/ga-webserver` or `robwolff3/ga-webserver:0.2.0`
 * __Restart Behavior__ - What it should do if the container halts or is stopped.
 I find myself almost always using `unless-stopped`, always restart the container regardless of the exit status unless it was stopped by me. `always` in the case of a management container that would be problematic if stopped running, it always restarts it even if I stop it.
 * __Volumes__ - Used for mounting host paths or persistent volumes.
 I tend to only use them to mount configuration and service data stored on the host to the container.
 Using a folder hierarchy: `/home/user/docker/config/gawebserver:/config` everything is organized and condensed.
 If I blow away the container and recreate it, it'll pull the same configuration, data and be back up running.
-* __Ports and Network Mode__ - Important for exposing ports and networking data in and out of the container.
-Ports are exposed one by one, in ranges with and with protocols.
+* __Ports and Network Mode__ - Ports are exposed one by one, in ranges with and with protocols.
 Some containerized services don't play nice in the specified port paradigm, in those cases you can specify `network_mode: host` giving the container free reign to open whichever ports it would like.
-Be careful with that last one, you can't use host networking at the same time as ports.
+Be careful with that last one, you can't use host networking at the same time as specifying ports.
 * __Environment Variables__ - How to pass variables into your container.
 Used heavily for configuring the containerized service.
 Pretty self explanatory.
 * __Host Devices__ - For when a container needs access to host hardware.
 I've used them in the cases of USB Z-wave, USB Bluetooth, mic and speakers.
-* __Depends On__ - If one container is depended on another being running before it start.
-Set Depends On and they will come up in the right order.
+* __Depends On__ - If a container is dependent on another starting before it does, set a Depends On and they will come up in the correct order.

 More on ports: When utilizing a single Docker host all of the running services will share the ip address assigned to that host.
 The best way to manage this with many services is to utilize a port schema i.e. 9000-9020.
-Ports exposed inside a container can map to a different port externally allowing a service that listens on port 80 to be exposed outside the container as 9003.
-Further separation can be done with a reverse proxy like [Nginx](https://hub.docker.com/r/linuxserver/letsencrypt/) to map services to domain names and more.
+Ports exposed inside a container map to ports on the host.
+They do not have to match allowing a service that listens on port 80 to be exposed on the host as 9003.
+Further separation can be accomplished with a reverse proxy like [Nginx](https://hub.docker.com/r/linuxserver/letsencrypt/) to map services to domain names and more.

-*Docker Run* utilizes command line switches for the parameters above and *Docker Compose* formats them in a yaml file that is executes, more on that below.
-For more information on these parameters and more, reference the Docker documentation I link below.
-Their documentation is quite good and thorough.
+*Docker Run* utilizes command line switches for the parameters above and *Docker Compose* formats them in a yaml file that is executes into state, more on that later.
+For information on these parameters and more, reference the Docker documentation I link below, it's quite good and thorough.

 ## What can I containerize?

 Probably more than you think.
 Try the applications site for documentation or for specific container instructions.
 If they don't have a sanctioned container try searching [Docker Hub](https://hub.docker.com/) for a community contributed variant.
-The Docker community is has really built out a myriad of containers for services otherwise neglected.
+The Docker community has built out a myriad of containers for services otherwise neglected.
 There are some good resources including [Awesome-docker](https://awesome-docker.netlify.com/) out there making an index.
 In my homelab I'm running both official and community contributed images:

 * [HomeAssistant](https://www.home-assistant.io/) - [homeassistant/home-assistant](https://hub.docker.com/r/homeassistant/home-assistant/)
 * [Mosquitto](https://mosquitto.org/) - [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto)